 For adequate airflow, there must be at least 15 cm of open space surrounding the top and sides of an interior AC unit when it is installed.
 It’s crucial to remember the form of the room when situating yourself.
 For a better cooling experience, the height of the AC above the floor should be no more than 10 feet.
-For greater counsel, homeowners should seek experts for AC installation in Kennesaw GA.
+For greater counsel, homeowners should seek experts for AC installation.

 Feasible distance between indoor and outdoor unit